What’s the (Avery) Point?

 And I really like the Avery Point campus.
 It is beautiful and I love how 99% of people have no idea it even exists.
 Even UConn students and grads.
 You cannot “drive by” the campus by accident, as it is at the end of a spit of land in Groton that juts out into the Sound.
 Groton essentially has five fingers into the Sound: Noank, Long Point, Bluff Point State Park, the airport, and Avery Point.

 Fight through them.
 You’ll get down to Avery Point eventually.
 And it’ll be worth it.
-Unless… unless you’re going there to see the Alexey von Schlippe Art Gallery.
-As you’ve gathered, the gallery was shut down in 2016 due to, one assumes, budget cuts.
+Unless… unless you’re going there to see the Alexey von Schlippe Art Gallery as I write this.
+For as you’ve gathered, the gallery was shut down in 2016 due to, one assumes, budget cuts.

 The Alexey von Schlippe Gallery of Art was founded in 1992 by Julia Pavone and David Madacsi, at the University of Connecticut’s Avery Point Campus, which occupies the Long Island Sound Gatsby-era estate of industrialist Morton Freeman Plant.
 The Gallery is located in the Branford House Mansion, a 19,000 square-foot granite Tudor mansion built by Plant at the turn of the century, which itself is a treasury of carved, chased, sculpted, cast, molded and inlaid works of European craftsmen in oak, mahogany, walnut, onyx, marble, sandstone, bronze, iron and plaster.The mansion, a registered property in the National Register of Historic Places, which was renovated and restored, has become the focal point of this seventy-three acre, seaside campus.